tavmem/ks/README.md

 ```
 ps.k expects to find the output file ```ggg```

-Then, the final 2 commands:
+Then, the final 2 commands, which are also done in the ~/ks directory:
 ```
 rlwrap ~n ~/kona/k ps
 \\